yonyu/rust_webassembly_project/README.md

-Before Rust version 1.82, it is easy to create a Rust/Webpack project using rust-webpackt template.
+Before Rust version 1.82, it is easy to create a Rust WebAssembly project by using rust-webpack template.
 You simply follow the steps below:

     md my_proj
     cd my_proj